danieldesira/DanielsConnect4Server/readme.md

 * Internal: Prettify code
 * Fixed bug when attempting to pair a player with different dimensions
 * Send player profile pics on game start
+* Internal: Read version and status from package.json/config

 ### 0.2.6 (Beta - 25/11/2023 3:20PM Malta time)
 * Internal: Upgraded Common library to 0.2.1